Niemba ambush: Aftermath

 The bodies of the Irish dead were flown to Casement Aerodrome in Baldonnel, where they lay in state.
-Lt.
-Kevin Gleeson's coffin was placed on a gun carriage, while those of the rest were placed on army trucks.
+Gleeson's coffin was placed on a gun carriage, while those of the rest were placed on army trucks.
+Some of those trucks were preserved, one in the National Transport Museum.
 Following a funeral procession through Dublin, they were buried at Glasnevin Cemetery.
 For his conduct during the ambush, 19-year-old Trooper Browne was posthumously awarded the Military Medal for Gallantry (the MMG), the Republic of Ireland's highest military award.
 He was the first recipient of the award.
 The citation read: "He endeavoured to create an opportunity to allow an injured comrade to escape by firing his Gustaf thereby drawing attention to his own position which he must have been aware would endanger his life.
 He had a reasonable opportunity to escape because he was not wounded but chose to remain with an injured comrade."
 At the time it was assumed that Browne had been killed at the scene.
 It was only later discovered that he had survived for two days before being killed in a separate attack.

 A stone commemorating Lt.
 Gleeson can be found in his hometown of Carlow while a plaque commemorating Sgt.
 Hugh Gaynor can be found in his hometown of Blanchardstown.

 Thomas Kenny, one of the survivors, believes that the real circumstances of Anthony Browne's death were misrepresented by the army, because they wished to have a hero to offer to the public.
 The wording of the citation implied that Browne had died trying to protect the wounded Kenny, by moving into the open and drawing fire on himself, letting an opportunity to escape pass.
 In fact he did escape into the forest.

 Effects in Ireland

+Journalists Edward Doyle and Raymond Smith attributed the deaths of the Irish peacekeepers to their lack of adequate equipment and combat experience.
+As a result of the ambush, new Irish soldiers detailed for duty in the Congo were specifically trained on how to confront roadblocks.

 Fionn Rogan argues that the massacre had a corrosive effect in the Republic of Ireland, where there had been strong support for the Congo expedition:

 The Baluba has long been associated with acts of cannibalism.
 Lurid stories circulated in the Irish popular press that the bodies of the victims had been mutilated and that their hearts had been removed to be eaten by the Baluba.

-As a result the word "baluba" became a synonym in Ireland for an "unruly or wild person".
+The notoriety of the attack, and the allegations of mutilation and cannibalism that circulated in the Irish popular press in its aftermath, led to the word "baluba" becoming a synonym for any "untrustworthy and barbaric" person in certain parts of Ireland.